Snap Values

-Digital Well-Being Index – Year Two
+Digital Well-Being Index – Year Four

-February 2024
+February 2026

 At Snap, nothing is more important than the safety and well-being of our Snapchat community.
 We have in place, and consistently enforce, policies and rules that detail the type of content and behavior that are acceptable on Snapchat.
-We offer tools and resources to help Snapchatters stay safe, and we engage with others in industry and across sectors to better protect teens and younger users in particular.
+We offer tools and resources to help Snapchatters stay safe, and we engage with others in industry and across the tech sector to better protect teens and younger users in particular.

-DWBI readings for 2023
+DWBI readings for 2025

-The second Digital Well-Being Index for the six geographies again stands at 62, a somewhat average reading on a scale of 0 to 100 – neither particularly favorable, nor especially worrisome.
-By country, India registered the highest DWBI reading at 67, down one point from 68 in Year One.
-Australia, Germany, the UK, and the U.S. all registered identical readings to 2022 at 63, 60, 62, and 64, respectively.
-France also dipped one percentage point to 59 from 60 in 2022.
+The fourth Digital Well-Being Index for the six geographies stands at 64, one percentage point higher than the previous year, and still a somewhat average reading on a scale of 0 to 100 – neither particularly favorable, nor especially worrisome.
+By country, India again registered the highest DWBI reading at 69, up two points from Year Three.
+The U.S. DWBI also rose two points to 67.
+All other countries’ readings were up one point from the prior year.

-The parent/teen dynamic in 2023
+The parent/teen dynamic in 2025

 Other key results